retorquere/zotero-auto-index/README.md

 Automatically keeps your attachments indexed.

+The fast indexer that was added by this plugin is now part of Zotero 4.0.18 and later; if you installed the plugin only

-This plugin replaces the standard Zotero tokenizer with one that is several orders of magnitude faster (a 13MB PDF that Zotero had been plodding away on for 15 minutes when with no end in sight now indexes in under a minute), plus it adds ascii-ized search words in the index in addition to the words found in the PDF.
+This plugin adds ascii-ized search words in the index in addition to the words found in the PDF.

 ## Zotfile integration